Murdoch belittled British police in secret recording by staff

 The reporters have denied the allegations.

-The Australian-born magnate, who had for years been courted by British politicians from all sides, was forced to appear before parliament to apologise for the behaviour of his staff.
+The Australian-born magnate, who had for years been courted by British politicians from all sides, was forced to appear before parliament to apologize for the behavior of his staff.
 He was hit in the face with a foam pie by a protester during the hearing.

 A News Corp spokeswoman, responding to the recording, said: "No other company has done as much to identify what went wrong, compensate the victims, and ensure the same mistakes do not happen again," the spokeswoman said.